aagybson/docker-git-project/README.md

 # Step 3: Write a Dockerfile
 Students can use Redis or any other image they choose.
 Here’s an example for Redis:

-#Use Redis as the base image
+#Use Redis as the base image:
 FROM redis:latest

-#Set environment variables
+#Set environment variables:
 ENV ALLOW_EMPTY_PASSWORD=yes

-#Expose the default Redis port
+#Expose the default Redis port:
 EXPOSE 6379

-#Command to run Redis
+#Command to run Redis:
 CMD ["redis-server"]

-Step 4: Build the Docker Image Locally docker build -t my-redis-image .
+# Step 4: Build the Docker Image Locally
+docker build -t my-redis-image .

 #Verify the image: